Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/code/Base_Mediator/POSTMAN_Scripts/READMEConnectToODL.md

 #### Register ONF CENTENNIAL PoC 3 Base Mediator to OpendayLight

-The OpenDaylight configuration is done on a client with the Tool Postman from here: https://www.getpostman.com/
+The OpenDaylight configuration is done with the Rest Client "Postman" that you can get from here: https://www.getpostman.com/.

 ##### Register

-##### De-Reister
+##### De-Register

 ##### Base Mediator Output